jacnel/LSSRobotWin32/InstallReadme.txt

 		-change emotions as needed (ie .1 happy) -> keep neutral at max to avoid highly distorted faces -click save when satisfied
 	-click into the TTS window where text would be entered in to make it possible for the code to simulate keystrokes into there
+	NOTE: BaldiSync needs a microphone and speaker attached to run.
+If it has an error opening and the desired devices are set to default, disable any other undesired devices, then try to open the program again.

 Microsoft Speech SDK 11:
 	first, run dotNetFx40_Full_Setup